Stamp Duty Changes: A homebuyer’s guide

 -

-Homebuyers are set to pay more stamp duty from 1 April 2025 onwards when two key thresholds will be reduced.
-This means the sale of a property before that date will fall under the current thresholds.
+Homebuyers are required to pay more stamp duty from 1 April 2025 onwards when two key thresholds will be reduced.

 -